Two Decades of Proboscis Monkeys: A Conservation Success Story in Sabah

 What We Did

 Along the Menanggul River, a tributary of Sabah's Kinabatangan River, fecal samples from free-ranging proboscis monkey groups were collected.
 Back in the lab, we (led by Prof. Ikki) teamed up with parasite expert Dr. Liesbeth Frias to examine these samples under microscopes and identify any parasite eggs or larvae present.
-We then used Bayesian statistical models to explore whether factors like group size and habitat disturbance influenced infection rates by the parasites of the monkeys.
+We then used Bayesian statistical models to explore whether factors like group type, group size and habitat disturbance influenced infection rates by the parasites of the monkeys.

 What We Discovered